Skip to main content

 1. Even if Paco did hire a private jet, can the private jet land, let's say in the sight of the crime or somewhere convenient before the dastardly deed will be done?

 2. If Paco participated in a rape party after kidnapping the girls at 10 PM, can he have all that energy to do so if he was up all night?
 Given the "details" by Davidson, one must think about stopping by somewhere in Guadalupe, Cebu, to do the rape party, and then go to Carcar at the late hours.
-Don't tell me that Paco wouldn't get messy if he did what Davidson had told the courts?
+Don't tell me Paco wouldn't get messy if he did what Davidson said to the courts?

 Just using common sense will tell us it's too fantastic.
 I can't even imagine, for a second, that Paco would be able to do what he did and go back to Manila as if nothing happened.
 If Paco did, there would be plenty of blood and other bodily fluids that would be impossible for one shower to easily hide.